JianYang-Lab/fm3-gfa/README.md

 ### Introduction

-Enter a GFA file, then specify a drunk😵‍💫 variant, it will locate it and achieve cool visualization.
+Enter a GFA file, then specify variants, it will locate it and achieve cool visualization.

 This is very practical and efficient for displaying variation or website presentation.